Does A Dismissed Case Appear On An NBI?

 What Happens to Dismissed Cases?

 A dismissed case is one where charges against an individual have been dropped or the court has ruled in their favor, leading to no conviction.
-However, the record of the case—including its dismissal—may still be retained in legal databases.
-Whether or not it appears on an NBI Clearance depends on the circumstances:
+However, the record of the case, including its dismissal, may still be retained in legal databases.

 1. If the Case Has Been Dismissed and Archived